starsite/FileMaker-Swift/README.md

   "email": "hello@starsite.co"
 ]]

-// when a completion block is the final parameter, you can write it more concisely as a trailing closure. 😉 createRecord(token: token, layout: layout, payload: payload) { recordId, code, message in
+// when a completion block is the final parameter, you can write it as a trailing closure. 😉 createRecord(token: token, layout: layout, payload: payload) { recordId, code, message in

     guard let recordId = recordId else {